Regulus

 Regulus is the brightest object in the constellation Leo and one of the brightest stars in the night sky.
 It has the Bayer designation designated α Leonis, which is Latinized to Alpha Leonis, and abbreviated Alpha Leo or α Leo.
-Regulus appears singular, but is actually a quadruple star system composed of four stars that are organized into two pairs.
-The spectroscopic binary Regulus A consists of a blue-white main-sequence star and its companion, which has not yet been directly observed, but is probably a white dwarf.
-The system lies approximately 79 light years from the Sun.
+Regulus appears single, but is actually a quadruple star system composed of four stars that are organized into two pairs.
+The system lies approximately 79 light years from the Solar System.

+The spectroscopic binary Regulus A consists of a blue-white main-sequence star and its companion, a pre-white dwarf.

-HD 87884 is separated from Regulus by 176 " and is itself a close pair.
-Regulus, along with five slightly dimmer stars (Zeta Leonis, Mu Leonis, Gamma Leonis, Epsilon Leonis, and Eta Leonis) have collectively been called 'the Sickle', which is an asterism that marks the head of Leo.
+Regulus BC, also known as HD 87884, is separated from Regulus A by 176 " and is itself a close pair.

+Regulus and five slightly dimmer stars (Zeta Leonis, Mu Leonis, Gamma Leonis, Epsilon Leonis, and Eta Leonis) have collectively been called 'the Sickle', which is an asterism that marks the head of Leo.

 Nomenclature

 α Leonis (Latinized to Alpha Leonis) is the star system's Bayer designation.
 The traditional name Rēgulus is Latin for 'prince' or 'little king'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Regulus for this star.
 It is now so entered in the IAU Catalog of Star Names.